 How do your camper groups work?

 We feature small groups of 12-14.
 On very rare occasion we will exceed that due to siblings or friends wanting to be in the same group.
 The standard ratio is 1 instructor to 6 or 7 students.
-One lead instructor and one assistant instructor work together to create the most personal experience possible.
+Two instructors work together to create the most personal experience possible.
 We constantly account for and monitor all students within our immediate area.
 Even within this direct oversight, we require students to always work with a buddy.

 What is your discipline policy?